 - Why are there so many: Depends on how many songs the game contains.

-- Why are they separated?: This is Redump's decision to separate the game data from the audio data of PS1 games.
-They happen to be the "standard" if you will.
+- Why are they separated?: This is Redump's decision to separate the game data from the audio data of PS1/Saturn games.

 - Can i merge them: You totally can.
 We prefer not to because then it would no longer be a Redump verified game.
 Which is a guarantee of a "Good Dump".
 But IF you absolutely want to:

-How to merge PS1 games with Multiple .bin tracks:
+How to merge games with Multiple .bin tracks:

 What format of Dreamcast game should i download?
 The CDI or GDI?